-Section 445: Exceptions to Front Setback Requirements for Private Roads & Rights-of-Way
+Section 445: Exceptions to Front Setback Requirements for Private Roads & Rights-of-Way and do not require a zoning Permit.

 Front setbacks from private roads and rights-of-way serving more than one house or commercial locations shall be a minimum of 20 feet from the edge of the right-of-way.
 (Note: A right-of-way line is not necessarily the edge of the traveled portion of the road.)